ckabahuma/groupcmamacare/README.md

 PRACTICAL PROJECT I

 MOBILE PLATFORMS & ARCHITECTURES REPORT

-Introduction
+Introduction:

 This report is a documentation of the design and development of the MamaCare Mobile Application.
 It explains the architecture and design pattern; textual requirement specifications; the design and overview of the application; and lastly the test cases.

-Architecture and Design Pattern/Framework
+Architecture and Design Pattern/Framework:

 The architecture of the MamaCare mobile application is interaction-oriented in the sense that ease of interaction with the application by the user is of greater importance than the complex nature of the underlying technology or coding.
 It has been built based on the Model View Controller (MVC) design pattern, as it’s the most suitable style for enabling display of multiple user views using the same database.

-Use Cases (Textual Requirements Specifications)
+Use Cases (Textual Requirements Specifications):

 The use cases or textual requirements specification for the MamaCare mobile application include;

 Data Entry for a New Case: